davidjeddy/stripe-command-bus-interface/README.md

 );
 ```

- - `$response` is passed from the Stripe class response back to you,
+ - `$response` is passed from the Stripe class response back to your application.
- - When mapping information for a Stripe class, it will always be contained within the 'data' array key
+ - When mapping information for a Stripe class, it will always be contained within the 'data' array key.

-## Demo

- - Properly install and configure package dependencies
- - Copy ./example/CustomerExampleController.php to your applications ./console/controller directory
- - execution `php ./console/yii customer-example/create-customer`
- - Observe results.